Robert Prince (composer): Film and television

 Prince composed the music for Francis Ford Coppola's 1966 film You're a Big Boy Now, the George Peppard film Newman's Law (1974), the cult horror film Squirm (1976) and the blaxploitation movie J. D.'s Revenge (1976), and wrote the music for TV movies such as Gargoyles (1972), The Return of Charlie Chan (1973), Scream, Pretty Peggy (1973), The Strange and Deadly Occurrence (1974), Where Have All the People Gone?
 (1974), The Dead Don't Die (1975) and Snowbeast (1977).

-Throughout the 1960s and 1970s he composed background music for a variety of dramatic television series including episodes of The Wild Wild West, Mission: Impossible, Wonder Woman, The Streets of San Francisco, Columbo, Murder, She Wrote, and Rod Serling's Night Gallery.
+Throughout the 1960s and 1970s he composed music for a variety of dramatic television series including episodes of The Wild Wild West, Dynasty, Mission: Impossible, Banacek, Wonder Woman, The Streets of San Francisco, Columbo, Murder, She Wrote, and Rod Serling's Night Gallery.
 He is also credited with the 1975 Universal Television jingle, which incorporated the first four notes of Esquivel and Wilson's Revue/Universal TV fanfare.
+Additional scores for TV series included Bionic Woman, Ripleys Believe It or Not, Matlock, Mission: Impossible, Banacek, The Blue Knight, Ironside, McCloud, The Wild Wild West, Mannix, The Gathering I and IIThe Virginian, The Young and the Restless, and Alias Smith and Jones.